The 2018 application cycle is now closed. Please visit the EHA TRTH

 - Principles of translational research

 An overview of methodologies for designing and executing clinical research studies with laboratory correlatives will be presented.
-Topics will include stem cell research, animal models, live cell and in vivo imaging, flow cytometry, cell therapy, cell and biobanking, design of clinical trials, principles of bioinformatics, molecular pathogenesis including genetics and epigenetics, pharmacogenomics, diagnostics and biomarkers, and identification of molecular targets.
+Topics will include stem cell research, animal models, live cell and in vivo imaging, flow cytometry, cell therapy, cell and biobanking, design of clinical trials, principles of bioinformatics, molecular pathogenesis including genetics, gene editing and epigenetics, pharmacogenomics, diagnostics and biomarkers, and identification of molecular targets.

 - Ethics in hematologic translational research